Summary:

 - Jīva: mixture of anātma / ātma.

-- CH 7-12 highlights Īśvara svarūpam: Nature of Ultimate Causeless Cause.
+- CH 7-12 highlights Īśvara svarūpam, which is Awareness.

 - sādhana / upāsana:

-- In CH2-6, Karma-Yoga-sādhana is highlighted.
-Meditation on Īśvara through physical actions.
+- In CH2-6, Karma-Yoga–sādhana is highlighted.
+Meditation on Īśvara through physical actions (Karma Yoga).

 - In CH7-12, upāsana-sādhana is highlighted.
-Meditation on Īśvara, through the mind.
-Meaning gradually going from the grosser instrument to the subtler instrument.
+Meditation on Īśvara, through the mind (contemplation).

 Keywords: abhokta, abhyasa, abokta, acarya, acaryah, akarta, antaranga sadhana, anugra, anugraha, asanga, atman, atyantika duhkha nivritti, bahiranga sadhanani, bhagavan, darsanam, darshana, dehi, devesha, dharana, eka, ishvara, jivanmukti, jivanmuktih, jnana, kama, manasa, moksha, navadvare, nididhyasana, nididyasana, nirguna, nista, nistha, nitya, pana-kosa, pancha-kosha, pariharau, prasada bhavana, raga, rajasic, saguna , samadhi, samashti, samasti, santi, sarvagata, satchitananda, satkam, satya, shanti, shatkam, shravana, shravanam, sravana, svarupam, tattva nistha, uddhared atmanat manam, upasana, vairagyam, vedanta, vedantic, vijnana, vishaya, viyoga, vyapara, vyasthi, vyasti